Mathnerd314/stroscot/docs/Commentary/Meta.rst

   Soon: There are 15 competing programming languages.

 Stroscot aims to be that universal language.
-The shackles of languages past are no more, and programs are freed to be idealized to their purest form.
+The shackles of languages past are no more, and programs are freed to be written in their most pure and ideal form.
 Abstractions reach their highest level and coding is automated as far as possible.

 .. [#tractable] Notably omitted here is Brooks's assertion that programming is a "tractable medium".
 It is not tractable.
 Programming is hard. :cite:`beckerWhatDoesSaying2021` questions this, but IMO fails quite badly - although incomplete, all the evidence available shows that programming is hard.
 The only positive contribution of the article is a reminder to focus on computer education and usability.